minhp03/Chatbot_genImage/README.md

 # GRADIO CHATBOT+CHATGPT+ ABLE TO GENERATIVE AI
 # Overview

-prompt : can you draw me a dragon in M&M context
+It gonna have 2 files , first file with the gradio app, second file with feature function calling that I add extra . prompt : can you draw me a dragon in M&M context